 “For so long none of us have questioned that, the militant mentality of the restaurant industry,“ explained Brock in a recent interview with Fine Dining Lovers, “I don’t have any desire to go back to the restaurant industry the way I left it.
 It’s not worth it, it’s that simple.
 Our bodies, our minds and our nervous systems are not designed to be that stressed out for 15 hours a day.”

-Fresh from nearly two years of much needed rest, including what he described as “lots of therapy, counseling, treatment and rehab”, a new addition to his family in the form of baby Leo and a different way of looking at the industry, the chef is back with an idea and set of ideals for a new restaurant that should have every young cook in America queuing up to work for him.
+Fresh from nearly two years of much-needed rest, including what he described as “lots of therapy, counseling, treatment and rehab”, a new addition to his family in the form of baby Leo and a different way of looking at the industry, the chef is back with an idea and set of ideas for a new restaurant that should have every young cook in America queuing up to work for him.

 “I knew that I wanted to do something different when I left all the restaurants… I’m not ok anymore with waking up and saying, ‘that’s just the way things are.’
 I’m going to create a perfectly delicious, wonderful restaurant that is not stressful to work in, that is not stressful to eat at.”